Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £500–15,000/night | Location: Brook Street, Mayfair

-Claridge’s (1854 — rebuilt in its current Art Deco form in 1929) is the most celebrated hotel in London — the extraordinary Art Deco interiors (the extraordinary Grand Foyer, the extraordinary Mirrored Room, and the extraordinary Bar at Claridge’s — the finest hotel bar in London, with the extraordinary art installations by David Hockney and Damien Hirst visible), the extraordinary guest history (every crowned head in Europe has stayed at Claridge’s; the extraordinary suites that served as temporary embassies for European governments-in-exile during WWII), and the extraordinary afternoon tea (the finest hotel afternoon tea in London — book 2–4 weeks ahead for the weekday service; 6–8 weeks for weekend).
+Claridge’s (1854 — rebuilt in its current Art Deco form in 1929) is the most celebrated hotel in London.
+The Art Deco interiors are the draw: the Grand Foyer, the Mirrored Room, and the Bar at Claridge’s — the finest hotel bar in London, with art installations by David Hockney and Damien Hirst on view.
+The guest history is unmatched (every crowned head in Europe has stayed at Claridge’s, and its suites served as temporary embassies for European governments-in-exile during WWII), and the afternoon tea outclasses every other hotel tea service in the city — book 2–4 weeks ahead for the weekday service; 6–8 weeks for weekend.

 The Connaught — Mayfair Intimacy